fmidue/Alloy4Fun/README.md

 **INFO:** The application contains three main services/containers:
  1. `api` - where a Java web service is used to interact with the [alloytools API](http://alloytools.org)
- 1. `mongo` - the instance of [mongodb](https://www.mongodb.com/) that has data persistance outside docker
  1. `meteor` - the webapp that interacts with the other services

 **SETUP:** To start the application in your development environment: